imsurajpal07/microservices/Modular Monolith.md

 ## Conclusion: The Modular Monolith as Your Future-Proof Foundation

 The modular monolith is a battle-tested architectural approach that sets you up for growth, balances simplicity and extensibility, and allows you to “go distributed” only when truly required.
-If you’re building with Java or .NET, focus on well-defined contracts, keep your module boundaries strict, and avoid premature microservices migrations.
+If you’re building with Java focus on well-defined contracts, keep your module boundaries strict, and avoid premature microservices migrations.

 Move incrementally, automate your architectural rules, and use messaging where appropriate to minimize future friction. **The modular monolith is “distribu-ready”—grow your software right!**